Towards Deploying VLA without Fine-Tuning: Plug-and-Play Inference-Time VLA Policy Steering via Embodied Evolutionary Diffusion: Related Work

 \subsection{Inference-Time Policy Steering}

-Inference-time policy steering has recently emerged as a promising alternative for enhancing generalist VLA policies without requiring any fine-tuning \cite{nakamoto2024steering, wagenmaker2025steering,wang2025inference, dai2025rover}.
-It assumes that the pre-trained VLA policy is capable of proposing the correct behaviors, but fails to select them reliably.
-Here, an external verifier can be used to evaluate and select the proposals that align with the task context.
-Prior work has explored various forms of external verifiers, including humans-in-the-loop \cite{wang2025inference}, Q-function \cite{nakamoto2024steering} and VLM-in-the-loop \cite{wu2502foresight}.
-Our work builds upon the use of foundation models as verifiers \cite{wu2502foresight}, while introducing two key innovations: First, rather than using foundation models to explicitly evaluate action candidates \cite{wu2502foresight}, we leverage their reasoning capabilities to infer implicit task demands and derive a high-level steering objective reward.
-Second, instead of relying solely on selecting actions from a fixed set of proposals, we introduce an Evolutionary Diffusion algorithm that optimizes the proposal distribution to better align with the inferred objective.
-This shift from explicit action discrimination to implicit action optimization enables more robust and generalizable policy steering.
+Inference-time policy steering has emerged as a promising approach to enhance generalist VLA policies without fine-tuning \cite{nakamoto2024steering, wagenmaker2025steering, wang2025inference,wu2502foresight, dai2025rover, song2025hume, kwok2025robomonkey}.
+It assumes the pre-trained policy can generate viable actions but struggles with selection.
+To address this, external verifiers such as human feedback \cite{wang2025inference}, Q-functions \cite{nakamoto2024steering, song2025hume}, or VLMs \cite{wu2502foresight, kwok2025robomonkey} are used to score and choose among action proposals.
+Our work builds upon the use of Foundation Models (FMs) as verifiers \cite{wu2502foresight}, while introducing two key innovations.
+First, instead of explicitly scoring proposals, we leverage FMs reasoning to infer implicit task goals and synthesize a high-level reward objective.
+Second, we go beyond selecting from fixed proposals by introducing an Evolutionary Diffusion algorithm that refines the proposal distribution toward the inferred objective.
+This shift from static action selection to dynamic action optimization improves steering robustness and generalization.